xfbs-blog/tracing-linux-macos/tracing-linux-macos.md

 ## tracing library calls

-What if we are not interested in syscalls, but we’d much rather know what calls a program does to a library?
-Well, that too can be found out!
+What if we are not interested in syscalls, but we’d much rather know what calls a program does to a library, like the standard library or `zlib`?
+Let’s have a look at this little program right here.
+It taks a passphrase as argument, checks if the passphrase is correct, and returns a message depending that check.

 ###### File pass.c, lines 0–36: